awsdocs/aws-single-sign-on-user-guide/doc_source/assignuserstoapp.md

 1. Open the [AWS SSO console](https://console.aws.amazon.com/singlesignon)\.
 **Note**
 Make sure that the AWS SSO console is using the US East \(N\.
-Virginia\) Region where your AWS Microsoft AD directory is located before you move to the next step\.
+Virginia\) Region where your AWS Managed Microsoft AD directory is located before you move to the next step\.

 1. Choose **Applications**\.